solliancenet/sentinel-defender-workshop-400/day-01/lab02-azure-defender-rest-api.md

 ### Task 2: Export All Microsoft Defender for Cloud data with Power BI

-1. Open the `/artifacts/day-01/MicrosoftDefender.pbix` file
+1. Open the `C:/labfiles/workshopName/artifacts/day-01/MicrosoftDefender.pbix` file
+2. Select **File->Options and settings**, then select **Options**
+3. Under **GLOBAL**, select **Privacy**
+4. For the privacy level, select **Always ignore Privacy Level settings**
-2. Right-click the `Alerts` data source, select **Edit**
+5. Right-click the `Alerts` data source, select **Edit**

     ![Edit the data source.](./media/power-bi-alerts-edit.png "Edit the data source")

-3. Select the `Alerts` data source, in the ribbon, select **Advanced Editor**.
+6. Select the `Alerts` data source, in the ribbon, select **Advanced Editor**.
-4. Review the query.
+7. Review the query.

     ![Open advanced editor.](./media/power-bi-alerts-advanced-edit.png "Open advanced editor")

-5. Repeat for all the data sources in the Power BI report.
+8. Repeat for all the data sources in the Power BI report.
-6. Run the `/artifacts/day-01/GenerateVariables.ps1` PowerShell script, this will retrieve your subscription, tenant and workspaceId into a file
+9. Run the `/artifacts/day-01/GenerateVariables.ps1` PowerShell script, this will retrieve your subscription, tenant and workspaceId into a file
-7. Run the `/artifacts/day-01/GenerateTokens.ps1` PowerShell script, this will generate access tokens valid for one hour for accessing the various rest apis
+10. Run the `/artifacts/day-01/GenerateTokens.ps1` PowerShell script, this will generate access tokens valid for one hour for accessing the various rest apis
-8. Change the user parameter to match your lab user name
+11. Change the user parameter to match your lab user name
-9. Select **Refresh Preview**, you should see all the data sources update with Microsoft Defender for Cloud related items.
+12. Select **Refresh Preview**, you should see all the data sources update with Microsoft Defender for Cloud related items.
-10. If prompted, select **Anonymous**
+13. If prompted, select **Anonymous**
-11. Review each data source.
+14. Review each data source.

 ## Reference Links